Squadrick/squadrick.github.io/menu/feed.md

 ### 1st January *2021*, 03:25 AM

-It is end of 2020.
+It is the end of 2020.
 It was a catastrophic year for the global community.
 On a personal front, it was a year of massive changes; a solid 6.5/10.

 Some of the positive highlights of my year: